-Your dog’s liver is an important organ that has many jobs.
+Your dog’s liver is an important organ that has many jobs, and thus liver disease in dogs can have wide ranging effects on their health.
 The liver filters harmful toxins out of the bloodstream and can break down vitamins, supplements, and medications into forms readily usable by the body.
 The liver also helps with energy storage, creates factors that are responsible for the clotting of blood, and produces bile to help with the digestion of fats.

 If your dog is diagnosed with an inherited or congenital liver disease, then that means he was born with this illness.
 Some of these illnesses involve enzyme deficiencies that affect the way energy and minerals are stored in the liver.
 You might suspect that your puppy has one of these disorders if they are not gaining weight, lethargic, or having neurologic problems.

 Portosystemic shunt is another kind of liver disease that can be inherited as a puppy or can be acquired as your dog gets older.
 A shunt refers to the formation of an extra blood vessel in the liver that isn’t a normal part of the liver’s blood circulation.
 Therefore, toxins and waste products are not filtered out of the body but instead go back into the bloodstream.
 This can cause vomiting, diarrhea, excessive thirst, fluid in the abdomen, and neurologic signs.
 Mild cases can be managed with supplements and medications that minimize these signs while severe cases may require surgery to close the shunt.

 The liver can be acutely or chronically inflamed due to an infection.
 Viruses like adenovirus and herpesvirus cause clinical signs like lethargy and fever, and the virus can cause the death of liver cells.
 If enough liver cells die, then liver failure can occur.